Published 28th August 2019

-Labour councillors and activists in Southend town centre yesterday evening held a beach clean at City Beach, to address the state that the beach has been left in through the summer tourist season, and raise awareness of the need to leave it in a cleaner state at the end of the day.
+Labour councillors and activists in Southend yesterday evening held a beach clean at City Beach, to address the state that the beach has been left in through the summer tourist season, and raise awareness of the need to leave it in a cleaner state at the end of the day.

 Cllr Helen McDonald, councillor for Kursaal ward, said, “The amount of waste that we took off the beach was astonishing, and we were only able to remove a small amount of what was left across the whole beach.
 Residents have seen all summer long the embarrassing state in which our beaches have been left, and this was one way for us to show our pride in and ambition for our community.”

-Cllr Kay Mitchell, councillor for Milton ward, said, “The environment is high on the agenda both locally and nationally and Milton is very proud of its beaches.
+Cllr Kay Mitchell, councillor for Milton ward, added, “The environment is high on the agenda both locally and nationally and Milton is very proud of its beaches.
 We want to protect wildlife and the quality of water in the estuary.
 We welcome all visitors to our beaches while sending a strong message to encourage people to bin or take their litter away.”